 Batik fabric art is simple to create using glue and craft paint.
-Follow this simple tutorial to make a beautiful wall hanging.
+Follow this simple tutorial to make this relief technique into a beautiful wall hanging.

 Batik Fabric Art Wall Hanging

 As a child of the seventies, I'm continually surprised by how many techniques I see coming back in style.
 Have you noticed all the macrame hanging planters?
 At the salon, you will probably see someone having a balayage treatment, and tie-dying is being used to create a myriad of projects.
 Another throwback, similar to tie-dye or "Shibori" is batik fabric art.

 Traditionally this technique was performed by painting wax on fabric and then dying the fabric with indigo dye.
 The result is beautiful.
 However, it is time-consuming and very messy.
 I wanted to try a similar technique which uses glue instead of wax, and simple fabric or craft paints to create a pretty wall hanging.

 I thought about using leaves from the garden to make the design, similar to the leaf print drop cloth pillows I made for the porch last year.

 Instead, I traced a circle of leaves with a marking pencil and used the outlines as a guide making a simple pattern.

 The purple glue makes it easy to see your design, and all I did was draw over the outlined leaves, drew in some veins, and added a few swirls and dots.

 Let the glue dry completely.
 It will turn white and feel dry to the touch.

 Then paint over your pattern with craft or fabric paint.
 Since this is a simple wall hanging I used regular craft paint.
 If you want to be able to wash the design, I would suggest using fabric paints.